mrkamel/kafka_sync/README.md

 `after_commit` callback is sending messages to kafka which can be fetched immediately by background workers.
 The delay messages provide a safety net for cases when something crashes in between the database commit and the `after_commit` callback.
-Contrary, the purpose of messages send to Kafka from within the `after_commit` callback is to keep the secondary data store updated in near-realtime when everything is working without any issues.
+Contrary, the purpose of messages sent to Kafka from within the `after_commit` callback is to keep the secondary datastore updated in near-realtime when everything is working without any issues.
 Due to the combination of delay messages and instant messages, you won't have to to do a full re-index after server crashes again, because your secondary datastores